Dan-Duran/website-rsync-backup/README.md

 # Website Rsync Backup Automation Script

-This repository contains a Bash script for automating backups using rsync for your website.
+This repository contains an enhanced Bash script for automating website backups using rsync.
 The script performs daily, weekly, and monthly backups with rotation to manage storage efficiently.

 ## Features